Wednesday 11 December 1940

 RAF Bomber Command concentrates on power stations and communications junctions in western Germany and the usual Channel ports.
 The main target is Mannheim, with 42 bombers attacking.

-Battle of the Atlantic: The other shoe drops in the Caribbean when 6049 ton German freighter Rhein, the second ship (with the Idarwald, already sunk) to make a break from Tampico, Mexico to Occupied France.
-Dutch warship Van Kinsbergen, alerted to the situation by US destroyers Simpson and MacLeish shadowing the Rhein as part of the Neutrality Patrol, intercepts the Rhein near the Dry Tortugas (off Key West).
-Just like the crew of the Idarwald, the Rhein's crew sets fire to the ship and attempts to scuttle it.
-After taking the German crew prisoner, destroyer HMS Caradoc sinks the flaming wreck with gunfire as destroyers USS MacLeish and McCormick watch.
+Battle of the Atlantic: The other shoe drops in the Caribbean when 6049-ton German freighter Rhein, the second ship (with the Idarwald, already sunk) to make a jailbreak from Tampico, Mexico to Occupied France.
+Dutch warship Van Kinsbergen alerted to the situation by US destroyers Simpson and MacLeish shadowing the Rhein as part of the Neutrality Patrol, intercepts the Rhein near the Dry Tortugas (off Key West).
+Just like the crew of the Idarwald, Rhein's crew sets fire to the ship and attempts to scuttle it.
+After taking the German crew prisoner, the destroyer HMS Caradoc sinks the flaming wreck with gunfire as destroyers USS MacLeish and McCormick watch.
 The Rhein now is a popular dive wreck for experienced divers.
 Incidentally, Adolf Hitler mentions this sinking - along with that of the Idarwald - in his declaration of war upon the United States on 11 December 1941 - exactly one year from today.

-Next, U-96 torpedoes 5419 ton Dutch freighter Towa from the same Convoy HX 92.
+Next, U-96 torpedoes 5419-ton Dutch freighter Towa from the same Convoy HX 92.
 However, this ship takes its time sinking, so the U-boat puts a second torpedo into it at 21:30.
 Somehow, this also does not sink the freighter, so the U-boat surfaces and begins shelling it.
 This induces the 37 crewmen to abandon ship, and the freighter finally sinks at 22:42.
 There are only 19 survivors after one of the lifeboats capsizes in the rough seas.
 The Towa was carrying 7778 tons of grain and 48 trucks.

-U-96 also attempts to torpedo 8,237 ton freighter Cardita, but misses.
+U-96 also attempts to torpedo 8,237-ton freighter Cardita, but misses.
 There are still plenty of targets on the horizon for U-96 as the day ends.

 U-65 (Kptlt.
 Hans-Gerrit von Stockhausen), on an extended three-month cruise, crosses the Equator.
 It is the first U-boat to do so.